AlexxNica/closure-compiler-npm/README.md

 ### Specifying Options

 - Both Grunt and Gulp tasks take options objects.
-- Options parameters map directly to the compiler flags without the `--` preceded characters.
+- Options parameters without the preceding `--` characters map directly to the compiler flags.

-- Values are either strings or booleans.
+- Values must be either strings or booleans.
 - Arrays can be used for options having multiple values.

 ```js